alpo22/react-notes/hooks/useSomething (custom hook).md

 ﻿## useSomething (Custom Hook)

+>A Custom Hook is a function with state that doesn't render anything.
+They allow you to:
->Custom Hooks are a mechanism to reuse stateful logic, but every time you use a Custom Hook, all state and effects inside of it are fully isolated.
-It is a function with state that doesn't render anything.
+> 1) reuse stateful logic (every time you use one, all state and effects inside it are fully isolated), or
+> 2) isolate concerns

 ```javascript
 // useMovies.js